The Year Without A Summer – The Impact Of A Changing Climate

-The eruption of Indonesia’s Mount Tambora in April 1815 altered the climate so dramatically that temperatures in some areas dropped as much as three degrees Celsius – and there’s no telling if or when a similar catastrophe could occur again.
+The eruption of Indonesia’s Mount Tambora in April 1815 significantly altered the surrounding climate stretch.
+This interesting climatic phenomenon came to be known as ‘The Year Without a Summer’.
+It saw temperatures in some areas drop with as much as three degrees Celsius.
+Fingers crossed, there’s no telling if or when a sequel year without a summer will occur!

 A volcanic eruption spews millions of tons of ash, dust, and sulfur dioxide into the atmosphere.
 A strong enough eruption, like Tambora, blasts sulfur dioxide more than 10 miles above the surface of the earth.
 After coming into contact with water vapor present in the atmosphere, it begins to form sulfate aerosols.
 Floating above the altitude of rain, these aerosols continuously reflect sunlight thus cooling the surface of the planet.

 This particular year (1816) saw millions of people from North America and Europe struggle with low agricultural productivity.
 The food shortage consequently led to several disease outbreaks and a widespread migration of people who sought better homes.

 Spring arrived normally during the Year following Tambora’s eruption.
 However, the warm days of summer disappeared quite unexpectedly and the cold weather returned.
 According to some reports, the sky seemed permanently overcast, blocking sunlight from reaching the surface of the earth.

 In northern New England, people faced snow drifts of up to 20 inches in June.
 Crops failed across the country; lambs and birds were also dying from exposure.
 According to the New England Historical Society, people were resorting to killing raccoons and pigeons for meat.
 Europe faced food riots and a typhus epidemic.